Deep drawn stamping services

-Metal sheets are formed using deep drawn stamping to create different types of hollow axisymmetric parts.
+Metal sheets are formed using deep draw stamping to create different types of hollow axisymmetric parts.
 The deep drawn stamping services offer mostly cylindrical shapes, but it can produce box-shaped components as well.

 Additionally, it may be used in forming various industrial and household objects, including baking pans, sinks, automotive parts, plumbing fixtures, casings, beverage cans, and many other components.

 With this type of metal stamping, a punching motion is applied to the metal sheet forcing it into the die cavity.
 The process begins by placing a metal sheet on the forming die.

 Then, the sheet is held in place using compressive force applied at both ends with a blank holder.
 Meanwhile, the sheet has an axial force applied using a mechanical punch tool, forcing the piece to deform while flowing into the die cavity and making the shape desired.

 The term “deep drawn stamping” received the name due to the last component, typically having depths that are larger compared to the diameter.

 The deep drawing process is widely used in many industries, including Automotive, Aerospace, household appliances, Plumbing, Lighting, and Electronic, etc.

 We have provided various manufacturer’s custom deep drawn stamping services to produce components and parts for the medical, automotive, consumer goods, alternative energy, and aerospace industries.

 With a fleet that includes more than twenty 400-ton presses that offer a broad range of press strokes, We can produce very deep drawn parts and significant stamped components.